College basketball commission wants NCAA to regulate agents

 The current FBI case involves hundreds of thousands of dollars in alleged bribes and kickbacks designed to influence recruits on choosing a school, agent or apparel company.

-Lastly, the commission says it supports efforts by authorities to enforce state laws that bar agents from illegally luring college athletes into contracts by providing them money, gifts or other items of value.
-A version of the Uniform Athlete Agents Act has been enacted in at least 40 states with the District of Columbia and the U.S. Virgin Islands.
+Lastly, the commission says states should "both enact and enforce" laws barring agents from unethical conduct such as luring college athletes into contracts by providing them money, gifts or other items of value.
+A version of the Uniform Athlete Agents Act has been enacted in at least 40 states plus the District of Columbia and the U.S. Virgin Islands.

 Efforts are underway across the country to adopt a strengthened version of the law because cases have long been difficult to prosecute due to limited resources and modest penalties.

-"The commission encourages states to both enact and enforce state laws regulating sports agents," the report states.

 WHY IT COULD WORK: This could be a win-win by rewarding agents who follow rules and creating more avenues to provide information for athletes seeking to make informed choices about their NBA opportunities - something the commission noted is needed for high school and college athletes alike.
-And getting cooperation from the NBPA when it comes to punishing violators could offer a deterrent to misconduct.
+And getting cooperation from the National Basketball Players Association when it comes to punishing violators could offer a deterrent.

 More AP college basketball: http://collegebasketball.ap.org and http://www.twitter.com/AP_Top25